 One more word of advice when it comes to what to do for a project when your company is sinking has to be done prior to the tide going out.
 You need to attach yourself to revenue.
 Find those projects that bring cash into the company.
 Work on projects that help with the bottom line.
 Be associated with projects that have a high potential / low risk of being the next best thing…which ultimately will bring in revenue.

 It’s too easy sometimes to get in a comfort zone of working on a particular type of project.
 However, if you don’t take a moment to reflect on what the value of these projects are to the organization you may find yourself one of the first ones overboard.
 Continually ask yourself and assess your situation and ask “if a layoff happened tomorrow, would the projects I’m working on bring enough value to the company to keep me on board?”
 If not, start finding those projects that will.
 You obviously won’t be able to change your portfolio of projects overnight, but if you consciously make those decisions you will be in a much better situation when those tough decisions have to be made.

-One thing you should have with you in the room when you are talking about your projects are the facts!
+One thing you should have with you in the room when you are talking about your projects are the facts.
 ProjectManager.com makes it easy to have the facts about your projects all in one place.
-Try ProjectManager.com FREE for 30 days and watch how value as a project manager increases.
+You can try our software for 30 days, free, and watch how your value as a project manager increases.